|

 Walmart also has a much bigger place in this campaign than just carrying some of the boxes.
 General Mills is giving Walmart two exclusives: Trix Blue Raspberry Cereal and a Super Mario Mystery Box built around a collectible Yoshi Egg with Blue Raspberry Trix inside.
 That lines up with Walmart being one of the first places these movie-branded cereal products started showing up before anything had been announced.

-That part matters because it shows there was a bigger retail plan behind those early sightings.
+That tells you there was a larger retail plan behind those early sightings.
 Walmart is clearly one of the main partners in this food push, and that helps explain why the first signs of it started showing up there.

 This also fits the wider pattern around The Super Mario Galaxy Movie.
 We’ve already seen that stretch into grocery and drink tie-ins too, including Bubly’s Super Mario Galactic Mission in Canada.
 The campaign isn’t staying boxed into theatres, toys, or one kind of merch.
 It keeps showing up in more parts of everyday life, which is exactly what you would expect from a family movie with this kind of reach.
-At this point, the bigger takeaway isn’t that General Mills made a few themed products.
-It’s that the movie is getting one of those full-scale brand rollouts where it starts turning up almost everywhere you look.
+The bigger takeaway here isn’t that General Mills made a few themed products.
+It’s that the movie is getting one of those large brand rollouts where it starts turning up almost everywhere you look.

 Comments